Skip to main content

 Biography

-Jenny O'Connor has a PhD in Film Studies and is a lecturer in English and Communications in the School of Humanities at Waterford Institute of Technology.
-A member of the Analysing Social Change research group, she is currently working within the Lyrical Bodies project, which involves students and staff from SETU’s School of Humanities, and Dublin Theatre of the Deaf, investigating Waterford playwright Teresa Deevy’s ballet Possession to explore and analyse ableism and gender discrimination towards the Irish Deaf community and Deaf woman via theatre practice research.
-Her role here is to use digital storytelling to document, reflect on and communicate the experience of the academic project.
+Jenny O'Connor has a PhD in Film Studies and is a lecturer in English and Communications in the Faculty of Arts and Humanities at South East Technological University.
+A member of the Analysing Social Change research group, she has recently worked within the Lyrical Bodies project, which involved students and staff from SETU’s School of Humanities, and Dublin Theatre of the Deaf, investigating Waterford playwright Teresa Deevy’s ballet Possession to explore and analyse ableism and gender discrimination towards the Irish Deaf community and Deaf woman via theatre practice research.
+Her role here was to use digital storytelling to document, reflect on and communicate the experience of the academic project.

 Dr O'Connor is also a member of the Transnational Education and Community Health Collaboratory (TEACH CoLab), a global teaching project that connects staff and students in academia across two institutions (the University of Washington, and SETU campuses in Waterford and Carlow) and examines specific and pertinent health-related issues through a cross-cultural lens.